British Israelism: Peak of adherence to British Israelism – late 19th and early 20th centuries

-Between 1899 and 1902, adherents of British Israelism dug up parts of the Hill of Tara in the belief that the Ark of the Covenant was buried there, doing much damage to one of Ireland's most ancient royal and archaeological sites.
+Between 1899 and 1902, members of the British-Israel Association of London dug up parts of the Hill of Tara in the belief that the Ark of the Covenant was buried there, doing much damage to one of Ireland's most ancient royal and archaeological sites.
 At the same time, British Israelism became associated with various pseudo-archaeological pyramidology theories, such as the notion that the Pyramid of Khufu contained a prophetic numerology of the British peoples.

-In 1914, the thirty-fourth year of its publication, the Anglo-Israel Almanac listed the details of a large number of Kingdom Identity Groups which were operating independently throughout the British Isles as well as in Australia, New Zealand, South Africa, Canada, and the United States of America.
+In 1914, the thirty-fourth year of its publication, the Anglo-Israel Almanack listed the details of a large number of Kingdom Identity Groups which were operating independently throughout the British Isles as well as in Australia, New Zealand, South Africa, Canada, and the United States of America.

 In 1919, the British-Israel-World Federation (BIWF) was founded in London, and Covenant Publishing was founded in 1922.
 William Pascoe Goard was the first director of the publishing house.
 During this time, several prominent figures patronized the BIWF organization and its publisher; Princess Alice, Countess of Athlone was its Patron-in-chief prior to World War II.
 One of its highest-profile members was William Massey, then Prime Minister of New Zealand.
 Due to the expansive nature of the British Empire, believers in British Israelism spread worldwide and the BIWF expanded its organization to the British Commonwealth.
 Howard Rand promoted the teaching, and he became the National Commissioner of the Anglo-Saxon Federation of America in 1928.
 He published The Bulletin, later renamed The Messenger of the Covenant.
 More recently, it was renamed Destiny.

-During its peak in the early 20th century, British Israelism was also espoused by John Fisher, 1st Baron Fisher.
 A prolific author on British Israelism during the later 1930s and 40s was Alexander James Ferris.